Bengaluru ASI Heritage Sites – AMASR Zone and Buffer Rules

 What documents confirm a plot near Devanahalli Fort is legally buildable?

-Confirm A-Khata status, DC conversion from agricultural to residential use, BDA or BMRDA layout approval, and a written confirmation that the plot is beyond 300 metres from the ASI monument boundary.
+Confirm A-Khata status, DC conversion from agricultural to residential use, BIAAPA layout approval (Devanahalli falls under BIAAPA jurisdiction), and a written confirmation that the plot is beyond 300 metres from the boundary of every ASI monument in the vicinity (Devanahalli Fort and Tipu Sultan’s Birth Place).
 All four must be present.

 What happens if someone has already built in the prohibited zone?